Fractal

 “With Fractal Web Apps, we concluded there is not an application we have or can envision that really needs a data center.”

-As the Fractal Programming compute stack continues its entry into the executive toolset, the days of the legacy data center and its associated costs, may well be coming to an end.
+As the Fractal Computing compute stack continues its entry into the executive toolset, the days of the legacy data center and its associated costs, may well be coming to an end.

 Electric Utility Application